National Institutes of Health, HHS.

 Start Supplemental Information

-Meeting and Registration: This meeting is open to the public with time scheduled for oral public comments.
-The public may attend the meeting at NIEHS, where attendance is limited only by the space available, or view the webcast.
+The public may attend the meeting in person or view the webcast.
 Registration is required to view the webcast; the URL for the webcast will be provided in the email confirming registration.
-Individuals who plan to attend and/or provide oral comments are encouraged to register at http://ntp.niehs.nih.gov/go/32822 by September 20, 2016, to facilitate planning for the meeting.
-Individuals are encouraged to access the Web site to stay abreast of the most current information regarding the meeting.
-Visitor and security information for those attending in person is available at niehs.nih.gov/about/visiting/index.cfm.
-Individuals with disabilities who need accommodation to participate in this event should contact Ms. Robbin Guy at phone: 919-541-4363 or email: firstname.lastname@example.org.
+Individuals who plan to provide oral comments (see below) are encouraged to register online at the SACATM meeting website (https://ntp.niehs.nih.gov/go/32822) by August 29, 2018, to facilitate planning for the meeting.
+Individuals are encouraged to access the website to stay abreast of the most current information regarding the meeting.
+Visitor and security information for those attending in-person is available at niehs.nih.gov/about/visiting/index.cfm.
+Individuals with disabilities who need accommodation to participate in this event should contact Ms. Robbin Guy at phone: (984) 287-3136 or email: firstname.lastname@example.org.
 TTY users should contact the Federal TTY Relay Service at 800-877-8339.
 Requests should be made at least five business days in advance of the event.

 Background Information on ICCVAM, NICEATM, and SACATM: ICCVAM is an interagency committee composed of representatives from 16 federal regulatory and research agencies that require, use, generate, or disseminate toxicological and safety testing information.
 ICCVAM conducts technical evaluations of new, revised, and alternative safety testing methods with regulatory applicability and promotes the scientific validation and regulatory acceptance of toxicological and safety-testing methods that more accurately assess the safety and hazards of chemicals and products and that reduce, refine (decrease or eliminate pain and distress), or replace animal use.
 The ICCVAM Authorization Act of 2000 (42 U.S.C.
 285 l-3) established ICCVAM as a permanent interagency committee of the NIEHS under NICEATM.